 The AP MLD shall ensure that only authorized non-AP MLDs can invoke NSEP priority access.
 An AP MLD may apply NSEP priority access to NSEP traffic using the procedure described below prior to completion of the negotiation to enable NSEP priority access.

-An NSEP AP MLD is an AP MLD where the affiliated APs have a value of true for dot11EHTNSEPPriorityAccessActivated.

-An NSEP non-AP MLD is a non-AP MLD where the affiliated non-AP STAs have a value of true for dot11EHTNSEPPriorityAccessActivated.
+[#7523]

 C.3 MIB Detail